 Unfortunately, the addition of these devices to a passive night vision scope tends to make the device more costly.

 FOV stands for Field of View.
 It refers to the extent of the vicinity a piece of apparatus is able to include in its viewing range.

-When it comes to night vision goggles, each one’s specs will state its individual FOV ability: Some broader than others, some less than others.
+When it comes to night vision goggles, each one’s specs will state its individual field of view ability: some broader than others, some less than others.
 It all depends on the make of the device and the quality of the lenses & materials used.

 A night vision goggles ability to view further and wider is largely proportionate to the cost of the device.
-More affordable night vision goggles will usually have a lower FOV than the high end ones.
+More affordable night vision goggles will usually have a lower field of view than the high end ones.

 Night vision goggles send a series of visuals back to the human eye allowing you to see in the dark.
 The clarity and quality of the relayed images will be largely dependent on the resolution capabilities of the goggles.

 Image intensifier tubes are what amplify the available light within the device itself.
 These tubes measure their resolution in something called line pairs per millimeter (lp/mm).
 The lenses work a bit differently and measure their resolution in cycles per milliradian.